 This is definitely part of our configurations.

-We’ve got my stuff (for my C-PTSD, TBI and my (lack of) hearing.
+We’ve got my stuff (for my C-PTSD, neurodiversity and TBI and my (lack of) hearing.
 Moxie’s Down syndrome (elopement), Micah’s Asperger’s (need for scheduling and structure) and for my mom.

 I’m just going to use this post to talk about some of the things that we are considering as we get ready to travel around Europe together for 5 weeks.